-Righty Kendall Graveman goes on DL with strained shoulder
+RHP Graveman goes on DL, SS Semien headed for wrist surgery

 OAKLAND, Calif.
-(AP) -- Right-hander Kendall Graveman has been placed on the 10-day disabled list by the Oakland Athletics with a strained right shoulder.
+(AP) -- Right-hander Kendall Graveman was placed on the 10-day disabled list Monday by Oakland with a strained right shoulder, and the Athletics also announced shortstop Marcus Semien will have wrist surgery.

+The procedure on Semien's right wrist is scheduled for Tuesday and will include inserting a screw to help heal a broken bone.
+He was examined Monday in Los Angeles by Dr. Steve Shin, who evaluated MRI and CT scans that revealed a fracture to the scaphoid bone.

+Semien will have another CT scan in six weeks and be re-evaluated.
+There won't be a timetable for his return until he is seen again by Shin in late May, the A's said.

 Graveman started opening day in place of the injured Sonny Gray and began the season 2-0 with a 2.00 ERA in his first three starts.
 But he exited after just five innings and 74 pitches Friday against Houston, and manager Bob Melvin said afterward the pitcher couldn't get loose.
 Both Melvin and Graveman expected he would make his next start.